Sometimes you may want to see just a small portion of your input data. We can

 - data

-object or a tibble.- top_n
+data.frameobject or a tibble (tbl_df).- top_n

-This value will be used as the number of rows from the top of the table to display.
-The default,
+top_nvalue will be used as the number of rows from the top of the table to display.
+The default,5, will show the first five rows of the table.- bottom_n

-The value will be used as the number of rows from the bottom of the table to display.
-The default,
+bottom_nvalue will be used as the number of rows from the bottom of the table to display.
+The default,1, will show the final row of the table.- incl_rownums

-An option to include the row numbers for
+scalar<logical>// default:TRUEAn option to include the row numbers for

-in the table stub.
-By default, this isTRUE
+datain the table stub.

 Details

-numbering option can be deactivated by setting incl_rownums
+deactivated by setting incl_rownums to FALSE.

 Examples